Research & Innovation

-Research is a cornerstone of IPSAC’s academic approach to Global Surgery.
+Research is a cornerstone of our academic approach to Global Surgery.
 We are committed to the discovery, development, and implementation of solutions that improve children’s health worldwide.
-Our mission is to foster and support innovative research initiatives while addressing the persistent disparities that limit scientific advancement in developing countries.
+Our mission is to foster and support innovative research initiatives while addressing disparities in applied biomedical research.

-We actively promote clinical research within Children’s Hospitals, providing investigators with guidance in research design, methodology, and scientific writing to strengthen the quality and impact of local studies.
+We actively promote clinical research at Children’s Hospitals, providing investigators with guidance in research design, methodology, and scientific writing to strengthen the quality and impact of local studies.

 Our translational research efforts are bolstered through a strategic collaboration with the Stem Cell Institute at the University of Science, Vietnam National University in Ho Chi Minh City (HCMUS).
 Together, we aim to bridge the gap between laboratory discoveries and clinical applications.